Google Drive Keeps Going Offline – How to Fix

 If you are using Google Drive from your system, you might need to forcefully quit the app from running in the background.
 For this, you might have to visit the task manager and terminate or end the task.

-• Make a right-click on Windows Task Bar.
+• Make a right-click on the Windows Task Bar.

 • Tap on Task Manager and open it.